VictorScoolExper/Hard-Work-API/README.md

 # Hard-Work-API
-This is an NodeJS/Express API that communicates with the database
+This is an NodeJS/Express API that communicates with a mysql and redux database